Fortnite, copyright and the legal precedent that could still mean trouble for Epic Games

-A new US Supreme Court decision is pitting entertainers and video game developers against one another in a high-stakes battle royale.
+A new U.S. Supreme Court decision is pitting entertainers and video game developers against one another in a high-stakes battle royale.

 The decision in Fourth Estate Public Benefit Corp. v.
 Wall-Street.com LLC raises interesting questions about several lawsuits brought against Epic Games, the publisher of popular multiplayer game Fortnite.